Pliers

 Pliers are a hand tool used to hold objects firmly, possibly developed from tongs used to handle hot metal in Bronze Age Europe.
 They are also useful for bending and physically compressing a wide range of materials.
 Generally, pliers consist of a pair of metal first-class levers joined at a fulcrum positioned closer to one end of the levers, creating short jaws on one side of the fulcrum, and longer handles on the other side.
 This arrangement creates a mechanical advantage, allowing the force of the grip strength to be amplified and focused on an object with precision.
 The jaws can also be used to manipulate objects too small or unwieldy to be manipulated with the fingers.

-Diagonal pliers, also called side cutters, are a similarly-shaped tool used for cutting rather than holding, having a pair of stout blades, similar to scissors except that the cutting surfaces meet parallel to each other rather than overlapping.
+Diagonal pliers, also called side cutters, are a similarly shaped tool used for cutting rather than holding, having a pair of stout blades, similar to scissors except that the cutting surfaces meet parallel to each other rather than overlapping.
 Ordinary (holding/squeezing) pliers may incorporate a small pair of such cutting blades.
 Pincers are a similar tool with a different type of head used for cutting and pulling, rather than squeezing.
 Tools designed for safely handling hot objects are usually called tongs.
 Special tools for making crimp connections in electrical and electronic applications are often called crimping pliers or crimpers; each type of connection uses its own dedicated tool.

+Parallel pliers have jaws that close in parallel to each other, as opposed to the scissor-type action of traditional pliers.
+They use a box joint system to do this, and it allows them to generate more grip from friction on square and hexagonal fastenings.

 There are many kinds of pliers made for various general and specific purposes.